mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Games are different to web servers[*](#quic_footnote).

-Games send **time critical, time series data**.
+Games send **time critical data**.

-Typical game data includes player inputs sent from client to server and the state of the world sent from server to clients.
-Both of these types of data are a function of time and both must get across as quickly as possible.

-Games in this regard are much more like real-time video chat than streaming video.
-They can't solve delivery problems by just buffering a few seconds longer.
-Buffering adds latency and players demand the *minimum* possible latency, especially in competitive games.

-Now we have this time series data and due to player latency requirements the amount of time it can be buffered is very short (<150ms).
-To make it even harder, the receiver can only make use of data that arrives within the buffering window.
+Time critical data is timestamped and must be received before that time to be useful.
+If time critical data arrives late, it is useless and is thrown away.

-So, why not use TCP for this time critical, time series data?
+So why can't we use TCP for time critical data?

-The short answer is that by delivering data reliably and in-order, TCP creates a large time variance or 'jitter' in packet delivery that makes it impossible to deliver time series data within the small window under typical internet conditions.

-The slightly more involved answer starts with the fact that TCP is a reliable-ordered stream protocol, and therefore must hold more recent packets in a queue while waiting for dropped packets to be resent.
-This is known as **head of line blocking**.
+The core problem with TCP is **head of line blocking**.

+This means that TCP delivers all packets reliably and in-order, so it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't)* are resent over the network.

-To illustrate this effect, consider a game server sending 10 packets per-second to a client:
+Consider a game server sending 10 packets per-second to a client:

         t = 10.0
         t = 10.1